hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 ---

-A `identity` block supports the following:
+An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this API Management Service.
 Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).

-* `identity_ids` - (Optional) A list of IDs for User Assigned Managed Identity resources to be assigned.
+* `identity_ids` - (Optional) A list of User Assigned Managed Identity IDs to be assigned to this API Management Service.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.